-Under norrnal circumstances when content is loaded the browser enforces the Same Origin policy, preventing documents from different domains from interfering with each other.
+Under normal circumstances, when content is loaded the browser enforces the Same Origin policy, preventing documents from different domains from interfering with each other.

 Watch out for the following issues when dealing with URIs:

-- If you're performing operations on URIs, ensure you use nsIURI directly rather than ASCII hostnames (e.g from getASCIIHost - which is essentially only intended for display); this is because nsIURI is guaranteed to be canonical (notice nsIPrincipal takes nsIURIs for it's checks) whereas other forms may not be.
+- If you are performing operations on URIs, ensure you use nsIURI directly rather than ASCII hostnames (e.g., from getASCIIHost -- which is essentially only intended for display); this is because nsIURI is guaranteed to be canonical (notice nsIPrincipal takes nsIURIs for its checks) whereas other forms may not be.

 - Check your schemes; only accept URIs with schemes you expect.

-- Watch out for psuedoschemes - in security checks it's the inner URI that's significant (e.g. jar:http://example.com - http://example.com is the relevant part).
+- Watch out for pseudoschemes -- in security checks it is the inner URI that is significant (e.g., jar:http://example.com -- http://example.com is the relevant part).

-- Check you're allowed to; both nsIScriptSecurityManager and nsIPrincipal provide means of checking whether a resource is safe to load - always use these.
-Also, see ContentPolicy.shouldLoad
+- Check if you're allowed to; both nsIScriptSecurityManager and nsIPrincipal provide means of checking whether a resource is safe to load -- always use these.
+Also, see ContentPolicy.shouldLoad.

 - Set the referer correctly when loading stuff at a web page's request or when following a link, but set no referer when loading a bookmark.